The Best Time To Take A Magnesium Supplement For Better Sleep

-Magnesium is a powerful mineral that supports bone health, nerve function, and digestion.
-Early research has also found that it can help bring people closer to those ever-illusive 7-9 hours of sleep a night, making it a valuable supplement to take at nighttime.*
+Magnesium is a powerful mineral that supports bone health, nerve function, and digestion.* Early research has also found that it can help bring people closer to those ever-elusive 7-9 hours of sleep a night, making it a valuable supplement to take at nighttime.*

-Magnesium glycinate, a combination of magnesium and the amino acid glycine, in particular, has been shown to improve sleep in clinical studies.* The supplement is unique in the way it supports a healthy circadian rhythm and keeps our body's internal clocks ticking smoothly.* In one small trial, magnesium helped patients manage their insomnia symptoms and fall asleep faster and stay asleep longer across the board.* Preliminary research has also found that the mineral might be helpful in easing the stress that keeps a lot of us up at night.*
+In one small (but double-blind and placebo-controlled) trial, magnesium helped older people fall asleep faster and stay asleep longer compared to a placebo.* Preliminary research has also found that the mineral might be helpful in easing the everyday stress that keeps many of us up at night.*

 Integrative medicine doctor Amy Shah, M.D., says that it's her go-to whenever she needs a deep, restful night of sleep while nutritionist Dana James, M.S.
 CNS, CDN, says it's the best supplement she's ever used for sleep.*

-mbg's sleep formula comes in gel capsules that can be easily taken at any time, which raises the question, what time should you be taking them?
+mbg's sleep formula comes in vegetarian capsules that can be easily taken at any time, which raises the question, what time should you be taking them?
 According to Robert Rountree, M.D., a physician who specializes in nutritional and herbal pharmacology and helped formulate the blend, the answer depends on your sleep patterns and what you're hoping to get out of the supplement.

-The two time windows for taking magnesium+ for sleep.
+The two time windows for taking sleep support+ for sleep.

-If falling asleep is your issue, Rountree recommends taking magnesium+ about one hour before bed.
+If falling asleep is your issue, Rountree recommends taking sleep support+ approximately one hour before bed.
 Due to individual differences, we believe one to two hours is a good before-bedtime window.
-This should give the mineral and its supporting players enough time to latch onto the brain's gamma-aminobutyric acid (GABA) receptors, which cue the rest of the body to start to relax.
+This should give the mineral and its supporting players enough time to latch onto the brain's gamma-aminobutyric acid (GABA) receptors, which cue the rest of the body to start to relax.*

 If staying asleep is a problem for you, you'll want to take magnesium later in the evening.
 "For those who fall asleep OK but awaken during the night, I recommend taking the magnesium immediately before getting into bed," Rountree says.
 This will help it promote a steadier state of relaxation after you've already fallen asleep and cut down on tossing and turning.*